ssj-delta-cu/ssj-field-measurements-2016/half-hourly data variables list.md

 ## Volumetric Water Content related variables

-*	**CV** – estimation of the soil volumetric heat capacity in the surface layer based on an estimated soil bulk density of 1.2 Mg m-3 and a volumetric water content in the surface of 0.2 m3 m-3
 *	**PA_uS_1** – output period from CS616 1
 *	**PA_uS_2** – output period from CS616 2
 *	**PA_uS_3** – output period from CS616 3